 You can only choose between a more purple or more green look with this slider.
 In combination with the temperature slider this gives you enough options to colour your photos the way you want it.
 It’s a creative slider, meaning it’s up to your taste how much you use it.

 This is a very subtle slider.
 It’s mainly to compensate for the tint and temperature sliders.
 Turning your photo a bit more purple is a creative idea.
 But it’s less interesting if you end up looking like an alien.
-With this slider you can slightly compensate for that and looking more like yourself again.
+With this slider, you can slightly compensate for that and look more like yourself again.

 It’s a bit of a cliché look, but that’s perfectly fine.
 Clichés exist because they work.
 The vignetting on VSCOcam isn’t extreme, so feel free to play around with it to your taste.